-\section{Unseen Task Generalization}
+\subsection{Unseen Task Generalization}

 A key motivation behind the proposed latent-prior DAIR framework is its ability to generalize to diverse, previously unseen degradations.
-To validate this capability, we extensively evaluate DAIR under cross-domain and out-of-distribution scenarios, including underwater image enhancement \citet{peng2017uieb}, medical image perceptual enhancement \citet{uhlen2010towards}, medical image denoising \citet{rezvantalab2018dermatologist}, real-world denoising \citet{abdelhamed2018ssid}, and unseen real-world low-light enhancement \citet{sharif2025illuminatingdarknesslearningenhance}.
-Notably, all evaluations are performed using a DAIR model trained only on common degradations, without any TS fine-tuning or external guidance.
-In addition to the visual results, we summarized the quantitative score with no-reference metrics: NIQE \citet{mittal2013niqe}, MUSIQ \citet{ke2021musiq}, and LPIPS \citet{zhang2018lpips}.
+To validate this capability, we extensively evaluate DAIR under cross-domain and out-of-distribution scenarios, including underwater image enhancement \citep{peng2017uieb}, medical image perceptual enhancement \citep{uhlen2010towards}, medical image denoising \citep{rezvantalab2018dermatologist}, real-world denoising \citep{abdelhamed2018ssid}, and unseen real-world low-light enhancement \citep{sharif2025illuminatingdarknesslearningenhance}.